Kong/docs.konghq.com/app/_src/gateway/install/linux/ubuntu.md

 {% endnavtab %}
 {% endnavtabs_ee %}

-This script will detect your operating system and automatically install the correct package.
-It'll also install a Postgres database and bootstrap {{ site.base_gateway }} for you.
+This script detects your operating system and automatically installs the correct package.
+It will also install a Postgres database and bootstrap {{ site.base_gateway }} for you.

 If you'd prefer to install just the package, please see the [Package Install](#package-install) section.